DeXP/dexp.github.io/_posts/articles/2017-02-11-read-tar-in-26-lines.md

 Do not forget to read the documentation!
 There we can find out that the size is stored in the octal system ;-) If you read the bytes from the end of SZ_SIZE and add a digit multiplied by 8, you get the size in the usual decimal form.

-In C language its looks like:
+In C language it's looks like:

 ```c
 const char* sz = tar + SIZE_OFFSET + currentBlockStart;